 E-heat: This mode will cycle the optional strip heaters as needed to provide heat.
 The compressor will be locked off.
-Used for emergency heat only cooling no closer than 4 degrees (i.e. 72 degrees heating and 76 degrees cooling).
+Used for emergency heat only

+As a suggestion when using the Auto mode, keep the set-point between heating and cooling no closer than 4 degrees (i.e. 72 degrees heating and 76 degrees cooling).
 This will prevent undesirable switching between heating and cooling modes during days when both heating and cooling could occur.
 For best operation it is recommended to dedicate the units operation to heating or cooling as required.